Variety

 Isaiah Moore

-Senior Isaiah Moore is a broadcast reporter.
+Senior Isaiah Moore is a broadcast reporter for Cedar BluePrints.
 Moore has an interest in film and directing, and loves being surrounded by his friends and family.
 He hopes to learn more about film equipment this year.
 He wants viewers to clearly receive the message through his pieces.
 Moore likes that everyone works cooperatively within the staff.

 Avatar photo